 Make it Personal

-Personalization is such a strong business trend that the phrase pops up in almost every forecast for 2020 “best practices.”
+Personalization is such a strong business trend that the phrase pops up in almost every list of “best practices.”
 Its impact can be felt on any type of business, including B2B.
 Research from a consulting firm shows that personalization based on a variety of factors that can often be tracked with a CRM program delivers a high impact on ROI.
 These factors can include purchase history, user preferences, and browser history, to name a few.

 In terms of content, personalization is the process of tailoring the content to individual users’ characteristics or preferences.